Xylophone and Marimba Building E-Books from Jim McCarthy

 Packs away easily.

-The P2 Mini-Marimba has some cool design features...
+and the P2 Mini-Marimba has some cool design features...

-See how simple the construction of the leg parts are?
+You see how simple the construction of the leg parts are?
 They just slot in to the main frame part.
 That was done on purpose so you can....

 TWO: Easily and cheaply make an additional pair of shorter legs for sit-down playing.